-Like its ‘cousin’ the SWOT Analysis, the Force Field Analysis is another helpful tool to organise information to extract its insight in advance of a brainstorm.
-(The earlier discussion was about a SWOT Analysis.)
+Like its ‘cousin’ the SWOT Analysis, the Force Field Analysis is one of my favourite tools to organise information to extract its insight in advance of a brainstorm.

 The original model was developed in the 1960s by German psychologist Kurt Lewin to visualise the opposing forces inherent in any issue or situation.
 The analysis of these forces – both the driving forces (those promoting change) and the restraining forces (those resisting change) – helps to determine an appropriate plan of action.
 Lewin’s original model and its methodology can be seen here.
 (You will need to sign-up for free access.)